 A pulpectomy is necessary when a child’s primary tooth has led to necrosis (death) of the dental pulp (nerve) or when it is affected in a non-reversible way.
 Sometimes the patient can also form a micro-abscess with pus: this means the dental pulp of a tooth has degenerated.

-Through this treatment, the pediatric dentist eliminates the diseased dental pulp tissue (commonly known as “the nerve”) from the coronary and root area of the tooth.
-In other words, the pediatric dentist cleans out any inflamed, infected or damaged tissue which permits to keep the tooth healthy in the mouth without dental pulp.
+Through this treatment, the paediatric dentist eliminates the diseased dental pulp tissue (commonly known as “the nerve”) from the coronary and root area of the tooth.
+In other words, the paediatric dentist cleans out any inflamed, infected or damaged tissue which permits to keep the tooth healthy in the mouth without dental pulp.
 The empty conducts are re-filled with a special material that seals the roots, which will disappear in a progressive way at the same time permanent teeth press to appear in the gum area (“erupt”, “push”).

 What is a pulpotomy?

 Children´s pulpotomy is a pulp tissue treatment performed on primary teeth with severe tooth decay and/or superficial infection or inflammation of the pulp tissue located in the coronary area of the tooth.
 The difference with pulpectomy is that the pulp tissue of the root area of the tooth is not affected by disease yet.